BRISTOL - History, Topography and Genealogy

 * The engineer was almost certainly William Jessop and the surveyor was probably William White.
 The plan names Wm.
 White as the delineator.
 Jessop and White had worked on an earlier proposal for the Avon and Frome.
 This is the first issue, the second being in the same year.
 See Hyett & Bazeley's Bibliographer's Manual of Gloucestershire Literature, volume 3.

 - Jones (Joshua) FURTHER REPORT ON THE ACCOUNTS OF THE CORPORATION OF BRISTOL, as the late Governors of QUEEN ELIZABETH'S HOSPITAL.
-177 + viipp, roy 8vo, unlettered cloth-backed boards, lightly rubbed, private ownership stamp to front pastedown.
+177 + viipp, roy 8vo, unlettered cloth-backed boards, cloth lightly rubbed with a few spots, spotting to prelims.
 Bristol: Thomas and Henry James Mills, 1840. £10.00

 * Reprinted with an Index.